virtiligo/VIRGO/README.md

 # VIRGO
 VIRGO - VIRtualization on the GO.
 ARM virtual machine for Android.
+IRC address: freenode/#virgo-virtualization-on-the-go.